cwiechmann/docs-sample/apimanagement/index.md

 has_children: true
 ---

-# Axway API-Management docs
+# Axway API Management Community Wiki

-This user-created and maintained documentation is a reference for various Axway API Management topics from the projects of the Axway API Management Community.
+This user-created and maintained wiki provides resources for various Axway API Management topics through contributions from the projects of the Axway API Management Community.